AroraXD/IoT-Healthbar-Necklace/README.md

 This project is wearble device that you can control from your phone and the internet.

 ##Stuff it does;
--Lights up random colours
+- Lights up random colours
--Flashes blue when you send a tweet
+- Flashes blue when you send a tweet
--Lights up bright white when you send it a command (to be used as a flashlight)
+- Lights up bright white when you send it a command (to be used as a flashlight)

 ##To build this project you will need:
 - Adafruit Feather 32u4 Bluefruit LE